 (iv) evaluating and approving authorized user applicants who request authorization to use radioactive material at the facility; and

-(v) reviewing and approving permitted program and procedural changes prior to implementation.
+(v) reviewing and approving permitted program and procedural changes before implementation.

-(4) Records documenting the RSC meetings shall be made and maintained for inspection by the agency in accordance with subsection (www) of this section.
+(4) Records documenting the RSC meetings shall be made and maintained for inspection by the department in accordance with subsection (xxx) of this section.
 The record shall include the date, names of individuals in attendance, minutes of the meeting, and any actions taken.

 (j) Training for an authorized medical physicist.
-Except as provided in subsection (l) of this section, the licensee shall require the authorized medical physicist to be an individual who:
+Except as provided in subsection (l) of this section, the licensee shall require the authorized medical physicist to be :

-(1) is certified by a specialty board whose certification process has been recognized by the agency, the NRC, or an agreement state and who meets the requirements in paragraphs (2)(C) and (3) of this subsection.
-(The names of board certifications that have been recognized by the agency, the NRC, or an agreement state appear on the NRC's web page at https://www.nrc.gov/materials/miau/med-use-toolkit/spec-board-cert.html).
+(1) an individual who is certified by a specialty board whose certification process has been recognized by the department , the NRC, or an agreement state and who meets the requirements in paragraph (3) of this subsection.
+The names of board certifications that have been recognized by the department , the NRC, or an agreement state are posted on the NRC's Medical Uses Licensee Toolkit web page .
 To have its certification process recognized, a specialty board shall require all candidates for certification to meet the following:

 (A) hold a master's or doctor's degree in physics, medical physics, other physical science, engineering, or applied mathematics from an accredited college or university;